Chillsmeit/chillsmeit/README.md

 <blockquote>

-I am former IT Tech/Junior SysAdmin based in Lisbon Portugal.<br>
+I'm a former IT Tech/Junior SysAdmin based in Lisbon Portugal.<br>

 I have a certification as a Mechatronics specialist technician.<br>